 While the ambience is contemporary it’s been created from two traditional redbrick houses, which gives it plenty of character.
 The varying size and décor of the guest rooms reflect its long history – those on the first floor, for example are spacious and comfortable, with traditional furnishings, while those at the very top are smaller, modern and more sparsely furnished.
 The range of rooms offered includes single, twin and family rooms, with the difference in size and outlook reflected in the price.

 A seriously good breakfast is served in the bar, overlooking the marina – included among the treats are freshly squeezed orange juice and fresh fruits, homemade muesli or porridge (with honey, whiskey & cream) freshly baked bread from Central Bakery, delicious brown toast, and continental options including pain au chocolate - and a choice of hot dishes including, of course, an excellent rendition of the traditional Ulster Fry (delicious Fermanagh black bacon and sausages from Ballyholme Meats, that must-have potato bread and much more).
 It’s a great start to the day.

 Conferences/Banqueting (30/55); secretarial services; free broadband wifi.
 Rooms 15 (all en-suite & no smoking, 2 family, 1 single); B&B £70-95 per room; single £55; children welcome (under 3s free in parents room, cot available, £10 charge).
 Dogs permitted (staying in bedroom).

-Good food has always been at the heart of the Salty Dog experience.
-With an emphasis on fine cooking rather than fine dining, the dining experience is very relaxed, and the creative menus offered throughout the day promise treats with every mouthful.
+Good food and drink has always been at the heart of the Salty Dog offering, and the dining experience is very relaxed.